Sun1992/SSTCN-for-SLR/README.md

 This code is for CVPR 2021 SLR Challenge.
 Using features from whole-pose HRNet for recognition.

-install conda environment using environment.yaml
+install conda environment using environment.yaml , CUDA version 10.1, pretrained model is saved in:https://drive.google.com/drive/u/0/folders/1eDcLSABi736ilpwK1cNOrLUClHuClQVz

 Training: